Piterson25/Shop_App/README.md

 ### Adding, Editing, and Deleting Products
 Users can add new products to the shop, edit or update existing ones, and delete them as needed.

+### Winston Logger
+The application logs information using Winston.

 ## License
 Shop App is licensed under the MIT License.
 See [LICENSE](https://github.com/Piterson25/Shop_App/blob/main/LICENSE) for more information.